JavierDHG/5-ejercicios/README.md

-# DataStructuresTemplates
+# Practical exercises
-This is a repository of several templates of Data Structures.
+This is a repository of several Practical exercises templates.